 Other therapies based on adult stem cells are currently in clinical trials.
 Until those trials are complete we won’t know which type of stem cell is most effective in treating different diseases.

 Find Out More:

-Many overseas clinics advertise miraculous stem cell therapies for a wide range of incurable diseases.
+Many overseas clinics – and a growing number here in the U.S. too – advertise “miraculous” stem cell therapies for a wide range of incurable diseases.
 This phenomenon is called stem cell tourism and is currently a source of concern for reputable stem cell scientists.
-International (and even domestic) clinics are offering up therapies that have not been tested for safety or even for effectiveness.
-In the past few years, some patients who visited those clinics have died as a result of receiving unproven, untested stem cells.
+These predatory clinics are offering therapies that have not been tested to prove they are effective or even safe.
+In recent few years, some patients who visited those clinics have died, others have been left blind or had serious infections as a result of receiving unproven and untested stem cells.

 Find Out More: